✔ Expert-reviewed for accuracy and completeness. Learn more

 When choosing a fuel type for your furnace the two major options for Canadians are: natural gas or propane.
 The biggest factor that must be taken into consideration when deciding between a natural gas or propane furnace is whether you live in an urban or rural area.
 Your location will dictate which energy source is more appropriate for your furnace.
 Most urban city centers are equipped with natural gas pipelines making it the obvious choice.

 Oil is becoming increasingly rare as a heating fuel for homes.
-Oil furnaces are not energy efficient, with some having an AFUE of only 60% (PDF).
+Oil furnaces are generally not energy efficient, with some older models having an AFUE of only 60%.
 That means for every energy dollar only 60 cents is going to heat your home, and the rest is being wasted, making it significantly costlier to heat your home.
 Not only is money being wasted and energy lost, an oil furnace puts more strain on the environment by burning more fossil fuel, which increases your eco-footprint.
 This is why so many Canadians are choosing to make the switch away from oil heat.

 And with the exception of people living in Quebec who get relatively cheap electricity from Hydro Quebec, homeowners with electric heating in Ontario and elsewhere are increasingly switching to natural gas or propane due to high heating costs.